 I kept making mistakes, which I think was partly due to the fact that I couldn’t really see (I have bad vision when it’s dark).
 I needed the lamp’s light to put the lamp together!
 It’s like when I need my glasses to find my glasses.
 Anyway, I got through my Tuesday night just fine, thank you for your concern.

 After finally having enough light to see, I headed to the kitchen to eat this post’s leftovers.
-It’s a gem of a recipe from a gem of a cookbook from Kimberley Hasselbrink.
-Her new book, Vibrant Food, is all about eating color.
+It’s a gem of a recipe from a gem of a cookbook from Vibrant Food, is all about eating color.
 Don’t you ever look at a colorful plate of food and get excited.
 I have to say I do.
 This is why I’ll always pick the purple cauliflower over the white cauliflower and why the farmer’s markets here in Los Angeles make me so dang giddy.

 This book celebrates foods’ natural colors and vibrancy in a really delicious way.
 The recipes are easy-to-follow, the combinations interesting and the food is just downright pretty.

 All of the recipes are things you’ll want to eat on a random Wednesday, which is honestly my favorite type of food to make.
 Very normal, everyday food, but with twists that make them special.

 I love my Spiralizer, which technically belongs to my friend Lara.

 I have to say, this post reminded me why I love the Spiralizier so much.
 P.S.
 It’s actually on sale right now on Amazon!
 If you don’t want to buy a Spiralizer, no biggie!
 You can use a julienne peeler (or the other side of your vegetable peeler).

 The green goddess dressing is SO good.
 The Greek yogurt with the fresh lemon and the red wine vinegar was a big ol’ winner in my book.
 It’s a healthy take on Green Goddess dressing and I absolutely looooooved it.